Sign in

 ]

-Ferrosilicon (FeSi) is an alloy of iron and silicon that is principally used in steelmaking for deoxidation and as an alloying component.
-Elkem is one of the largest suppliers of premium-grade ferrosilicon ferroalloys worldwide, and we’re ready to help you identify the best product for your application.
+Ferrosilicon (FeSi) is an iron-silicon alloy mainly used in steelmaking for deoxidation and as an alloying agent.
+Elkem, one of the top suppliers of high-grade ferrosilicon ferroalloys globally, can help you find the optimal product for your application.

-Ferrosilicon, commonly abbreviated FeSi, is an iron–silicon alloy that also contains smaller proportions of other elements.
-The most popular grade of ferrosilicon contains 75 wt% silicon (‘FeSi75’), but the amount can range from 15–90 wt% depending on the application.
+Ferrosilicon, often abbreviated as FeSi, is an iron-silicon alloy also containing smaller amounts of other elements.
+The most common grade holds 75% silicon by weight (FeSi75), but the silicon content can vary from 15–90% depending on the application.

-The highest-quality ferrosilicon is made in an electric arc furnace by reducing silica with coke in the presence of iron (usually derived steel scrap or iron ore).
-The ferrosilicon usually takes the form of shiny, metallic-grey lumps, but is also available as pre-formed briquettes.
+The highest quality ferrosilicon is produced in electric arc furnaces by reducing silica with coke in the presence of iron, usually derived from steel scrap or iron ore.
+Ferrosilicon typically appears as shiny, metallic-grey lumps but can also be available as pre-formed briquettes.

-• Product performance – Ferrosilicon is a convenient way of adding silicon as an alloying element, to improve various properties of the final steel.
+• Enhancing Product Performance – Ferrosilicon is a convenient silicon source in alloying, improving various properties of the final steel.

-• Slag reduction – In the manufacture of stainless steels, the presence of silicon reduces chromium oxides in the melt, improving recovery of metallic chromium.
+• Slag Reduction – In stainless steel production, silicon presence reduces chromium oxides in the melt, enhancing metallic chromium recovery.

-• Deoxidation – Ferrosilicon provides quick-acting removal of oxygen from the melt, so avoiding the presence of inclusion-forming oxides and avoiding loss of desirable elements.
+• Deoxidation – Ferrosilicon efficiently removes oxygen from the melt, preventing inclusion-forming oxides and the loss of desirable elements.

-• Fuel – Some steel mills add ferrosilicon to the melt so that it can be burnt off to get heat into the furnace, and so reduce energy costs.
+• Energy Efficiency – Some steel mills add ferrosilicon to the melt to burn off for extra heat, lowering energy costs.

-• Low-titanium (high-purity) ferrosilicon – Used to avoid TiN and TiC inclusions in electrical steel and some special steels.
+• Low-titanium (High-purity) Ferrosilicon – To avoid TiN and TiC inclusions in electrical steel and special steels.

-• Low-aluminium ferrosilicon – Used to avoid the formation of hard Al2O3 and Al2O3–CaO inclusions in a range of steel types.
+• Low-aluminium Ferrosilicon – To prevent hard Al2O3 and Al2O3–CaO inclusions in multiple steel types.

-• Special ferrosilicon – A general term that covers a range of tailor-made products containing other alloying elements.
+• Special Ferrosilicon – Custom products containing additional alloying elements.

 Ferrosilicon from Elkem

-• Stainless steel – Our STAINSIL™ ferrosilicon portfolio include low-carbon and ultra-low-carbon grades.
+• Stainless Steel – Our STAINSILTM ferrosilicon portfolio includes low-carbon and ultra-low-carbon grades.

-• Special steel – Our PURISIL™ ferrosilicon products provide reliably low levels of trace elements such as aluminium, making them perfect for manufacturing a range of special steels.
+• Special Steel – PURISILTM ferrosilicon products with reliably low trace elements, ideal for various special steels.

-Ferrosilicon from Elkem is among the cleanest available anywhere, helping you to meet the demands of exacting steel compositions while streamlining production and reducing energy costs.
+Elkem's ferrosilicon is among the cleanest available, aiding you in meeting exacting steel composition demands while streamlining production and reducing energy costs.

-Thanks to our strong quality management, our ferrosilicon is highly consistent in purity and size grading from batch to batch.
-This means that you can eliminate worries about shifting performance, unpredictable dissolution times, or variable downstream alloying requirements.
+Our stringent quality management ensures high consistency in purity and size grading from batch to batch, eliminating concerns about fluctuating performance, unpredictable dissolution times, or variable downstream alloying requirements.

-With a global presence and regional knowledge, we can supply ferrosilicon to all major steel-producing areas, as quickly as you need it.
-So whatever grade of ferrosilicon you need, if you need it delivered urgently, then we won’t let you down.
+With a global presence and regional expertise, we supply ferrosilicon to all major steel-producing areas promptly.
+Rest assured, we will deliver the grade of ferrosilicon you need when you need it.

 Comments